 What are the 5 Lexical Onomies

-- Synonomy – similar terms used for the same topic.
+- Synonymy – similar terms used for the same topic.
 An example on this site might be the term “infographic”.
 People also call them “Infographs”, “Info graphics” and “Informational Graphics”.
 Search engines are typically intelligent about synonymous terms, but not always.
 Look up synonymous terms and utilize search volume data to decide what’s most popular.

-- Antonomy – opposing or differing terms associated with the topic.
+- Antonymy – opposing or differing terms associated with the topic.
 While we may have articles for the best practices of email marketing, we may also have articles on the worst practices of email marketing.
 It’s important that we write about both because visitors and search engine users are looking for both.

-- Hyponomy – specialty terms associated with the topic.
+- Hyponymy – specialty terms associated with the topic.
 Within analytics there are a ton of terms like conversion tracking, campaign management, segmentation, filters, etc. It’s critical that we explore each of our topics and write about each of those specialty terms.

 - Meronymy – the members of the whole topic.
 A web page is composed of HTML, CSS, scripts, embeds and images.
 Each of those is a member or part of a web page so when we write about web design or development, we need to be cognizant of every member so that our content completely covers the topic.